 Oklahoma State University is a modern land-grant university that prepares students for success.
 OSU has more than 36,000 students across its five-campus system and more than 25,000 on its combined Stillwater and Tulsa campuses, with students from all 50 states and around 120 nations.
 Established in 1890, Oklahoma State has graduated more than 260,000 students who have been serving Oklahoma and the world for 125 years.

 The Oklahoma State University Foundation, the private fundraising organization for OSU, exists to unite donor and university passions and priorities to achieve excellence.
-The Foundation manages donor contributions so the university can provide the most advanced educational opportunities to students.
-From scholarships to community programs to important research, OSU donors generously support the spirit and tradition of Oklahoma State University’s land-grant mission.
-OSU supporters fuel our historic growth and unprecedented excitement.
-We continue to witness an ongoing transformation at Oklahoma State, and all gifts help ensure we continue this tradition of excellence.
+The Foundation manages donor contributions so the university can provide the most advanced educational opportunities for students.
+From scholarships to community programs to important research, OSU donors generously support the spirit and legacy of the university’s land-grant mission.
+Oklahoma State is experiencing an ongoing transformation, and all gifts ensure this tradition of excellence continues.

-The McKnight Center for the Performing Arts Foundation exists to manage and operate The McKnight Center for the Performing Arts at Oklahoma State University in Stillwater, Oklahoma.
+The McKnight Foundation exists to manage and operate The McKnight Center for the Performing Arts at Oklahoma State University in Stillwater, Oklahoma.
 Construction of The McKnight Center has begun and is scheduled to be completed in 2019.
-The McKnight Center Foundation is governed by a seven-member board of trustees and an executive director.
+The McKnight Foundation is governed by a seven-member board of trustees and an executive director.
 The foundation will be engaged for the operation and programming of The McKnight Center.
 An aggressive fundraising campaign is underway to supplement construction costs and complete the innovative programming endowment.

 Oklahoma State University alumni Ross and Billie McKnight are leading the way for the new performing arts center with a transformational $25 million gift to create a one-of-a-kind program endowment.
 The McKnights' bold gift will ensure the center delivers entertainment, education and elevating experiences on par with other prestigious national art institutions.